-During Stage 1 of the PILOT (Preflight Immersion Laboratory for Observation Training) Program at Embry-Riddle, you will complete four weeks of regimented training that will prepare you for training in a real aircraft.
+During Stage 1 of the PILOT (Preflight Immersion Laboratory for Operations Training) Program at Embry-Riddle, you will complete four weeks of regimented training that will prepare you for training in a real aircraft.
 This program is focused on providing high-quality training on every topic related to initial flight training in a simulated environment.
 Learning flight knowledge, procedures and skills in these simulated environments has proven to improve performance, decrease training time, reduce training cost and reduce student anxiety while completing the private pilot course.

 The Preflight Immersion Laboratory houses the Immersive Training Devices and Procedures Trainers.
 Students in the PILOT course will spend two hours daily in the lab during Stage 1.